Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/3D-RISM/README.md

 are going to be used when performing the MM/PB(GB)SA calculation with the 3D-RISM model using Kovalenko-Hirata clousure with a 0.001.
 Note that we have increased the tolerance from 0.00001 (default) to 0.001 in order to reduce the computation time.

+A plain text output file with all the statistics (default: `FINAL_RESULTS_MMPBSA.dat`) and a CSV-format output file containing all energy terms for every frame in every calculation will be saved.
+The file name in '-eo' flag will be forced to end in [.csv] (`FINAL_RESULTS_MMPBSA.csv` in this case).
+This file is only written when specified on the command-line.

 !!! note
     Once the calculation is done, the results can be analyzed in `gmx_MMPBSA_ana` (if `-nogui` flag was not used in the command-line).